-This is normally paid annually in one lump sum between 15th September and 15th November.
+This is normally paid annually towards the end of the year but may also be paid in two halves throughout the year.
 The amount will depend on the location, size and age of the property.

 You will be responsible for the utility charges – electricity, gas, water sewerage, rubbish collection etc. from the time that you buy the property and should make arrangements for these to be put into your name.

-If you are non-resident you must declare any income you have earned in Spain.
-This applies even if you receive this income by renting out to people from your home country and the money never touches Spain.
+Whether you are a resident of Spain or non-resident, you must declare any income you have earned in Spain.
+The difference between residents and non-Residents is that a non-resident only has to declare income earned in Spain whereas a resident has to declare worldwide income.
+This applies even if you receive this income by renting out your property to people from your home country and the money never touches Spain.

 You will also normally have to declare this income in the country where you are tax resident but can normally offset the tax paid in Spain through Double Taxation Treaties.